< /> < />

 Losing weight is a huge milestone to work towards.
 But something that you might be concerned about is whether you'll find stretch marks on your body after losing weight.

-If you're worried about possibly finding stretch marks on your body after your weight loss, we're rounding up all the facts about stretch marks and weight loss, the causes, how you can prevent it and your treatment options.
+If you're worried about possibly finding stretch marks on your body after your weight loss, we're rounding up all the facts about stretch marks and weight loss, the causes, how you can prevent them and your treatment options.

 What are stretch marks?